 On a cash pay estimate, an estimator may write for a repair or replacement on some items that are not visible without pulling off parts.
 Because of experience, the estimator knows there is a good possibility such repair would be necessary, so they go ahead and include it on the cash pay estimate.
 During the repair process, if an item is discovered to not be damaged it will simply be removed from the repair ticket.
 In these instances, it is possible to end up with a final bill less than the original estimate.

 Insurance claim estimates are written with a different philosophy.
-Whereas on a cash pay estimate the estimator typically will write the estimate for a “worse case scenario” and insurance claim estimate is written on a “best case scenario”.
+Whereas on a cash pay estimate the estimator typically will write the estimate for a “worse case scenario” and the insurance claim estimate is written on a “best-case scenario”.
 This is because insurance companies want the initial estimate to be written based on “only what is visible” at the time of the original estimate without consideration for hidden damages.
 Photos will be snapped and submitted to the insurance company for visual support of the estimate as it is written.
 Most insurance claim estimates will incur a supplement during the repair process.
-A supplement is basically an addendum to the estimate for items in need of replacement or repair that were not included on the original estimate.
+A supplement is basically an addendum to the estimate for items in need of replacement or repair that were not included in the original estimate.

 Estimate Differences: Original Estimate vs Final Repair Bill

 As we just mentioned, most insurance claim estimates will incur at least one supplemental estimate during the repair process.
 This can happen on cash jobs as well.
 The most usual culprit for this is hidden damages.
-For instance, while a bumper may look like it is one whole part on your vehicle it is actually several pieces, the 4 main components being the cover, absorber, reinforcement bar and mounting system.
-Typically, in a fender bender the outside bumper cover is visibly damaged, however; the other 3 main components are not typically visible to assess the damages until the cover is removed during the repair process.
+For instance, while a bumper may look like it is one whole part on your vehicle it is actually several pieces, the 4 main components being the cover, absorber, reinforcement bar, and mounting system.
+Typically, in a fender bender, the outside bumper cover is visibly damaged, however; the other 3 main components are not typically visible to assess the damages until the cover is removed during the repair process.
 This is just one example of many that are discovered during the repair process and added to the final repair bill.

 Supplemental damage is the most likely reason as to why an original estimate differs from a final repair bill, however; in a few cases betterment can be the culprit.
 A good example of betterment would be if you received a new tire on your vehicle during the repair that replaced an older tire that had little tread left on it.
 Since insurance is supposed to put your vehicle back to the state it was in prior to the car accident, not better than before the car accident, some insurance companies will insist on passing the “improvement” differences onto the consumer.
 Betterments do not happen very often, however; they do happen often enough that it deserved to be mentioned.